Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 A representation that uses <dfn>simple addressing</dfn> consists of a set of [=media segments=] accessed via URLs constructed using a template defined in the MPD, with the nominal time span covered by each [=media segment=] described in the MPD.

 Advisement: Simple addressing defines the nominal time span of each [=media segment=] in the MPD.
 The true time span covered by samples within the [=media segment=] can be slightly different than the nominal time span.
 See [[#timing-addressing-inaccuracy]].

+Note: This addressing mode is sometimes called "SegmentTemplate without SegmentTimeline" in other documents.

 Clauses in section only apply to [=representations=] that use simple addressing.